yoshuawuyts/knowledge/computers/bin/tar.md

 # tar
 Create an archive by concatenating all files and do some indexing magic.
+The arguments in `tar(1)` are positional, so remember that stuff like `-C` comes after the filename, whereas `-czf` / `-xzf` come before the filename.

 ## Create archives
 Archives are created relative to root `/` unless the `-C` flag is passed.